jhpyle/docassemble/_docs/scalability.md

 v=spf1 mx include:amazonses.com ~all
 {% endhighlight %}

+Initially, [Amazon SES] puts your account in a "sandbox" that allows you to send e-mails only to addresses you manually verify.
+To get out of this "sandbox," you need to [submit a support request] describing your use case.

 # Using S3 without passing access keys in the configuration

 If you are running **docassemble** on an [EC2] instance, or on a